ZihanNing/zihan_tutorials/docs/bloch_simulation/2-bloch_sim_comp/index.md

 # 2. Bloch Simulation (Components)

+> *In this section, you will learn the expressions of various components (i.e., relaxation, RF rotation, gradient rotation, etc.) as they apply to magnetization, and how to compute their effects.*

 All embedded code could be found in: [ZN_branch modified based on MRSignalSeqs](https://github.com/ZihanNing/MRSignalsSeqs/tree/ZN_testing/Zihan_summary/Bloch_simulation)

 > **Summarized list**